darrylsosborne/amazon-fsx-workshop/fsx-lustre/workshop/7-bulk-load/README.md

 - How much data was loaded?
 - How much available storage is there?

-- After a few minutes cancel the load by issues the following command
+- After a few minutes cancel the load by issuing the following command

 ```sh
 threads=128